Skip to main content

 Mining leaders should focus on these five key strategies:

-This approach leverages climate projections and scenario analysis to pinpoint the most vulnerable assets and evaluate climate exposure across various perils and timeframes.
-This detailed overview informs the development of adaptation strategies, such as investing in asset resilience (retrofitting physical assets) and implementing climate-resilient technologies.
+Leveraging climate projections and scenario analysis can help pinpoint the most vulnerable assets and evaluate climate exposure across various perils and timeframes.
+This detailed overview informs the development of adaptation strategies, such as investing in asset resilience and retrofitting physical assets, and implementing climate-resilient technologies.

-The complex global network of the mining sector is highly susceptible to extreme weather events.
-Having a clear view of the entire supply chain, potentially through advanced technologies like IoT sensors and data analytics, allows leaders to detect potential disruptions quickly and implement contingency plans.
+The mining sector’s complex global network is highly susceptible to extreme weather events.
+Having a clear view of the entire supply chain, potentially through advanced technologies like IoT sensors and data analytics, can help leaders detect potential disruptions quickly and implement contingency plans.

 Growing social and regulatory pressure requires mining organizations to reduce GHG emissions.
-By conducting comprehensive GHG accounting, organizations can align reporting with recognised frameworks (like SBTi or GRI) and use carbon offsets to balance unavoidable emissions, enhancing both global contributions and individual competitiveness.
+By conducting comprehensive GHG accounting, organizations can align reporting with recognized frameworks and use carbon offsets to balance unavoidable emissions, enhancing both global contributions and individual competitiveness.

-Equipping the workforce with the necessary skills and knowledge – including new technologies, safety protocols, and sustainable practices – helps mitigate workforce risk and fosters a culture of adaptability in response to climate impacts.
+Equipping your workforce with the necessary skills and knowledge — including proper education around new technologies, safety protocols, and sustainable practices — can help mitigate workforce risk and foster a culture of responsibility and adaptability.

 BLIND SPOTS ARE COSTLY

-Protect your operations from climate events, cyber threats, and the talent gap.
+Protect your operations from climate events, equipment failures, cyber threats, geopolitical pressures, and people risks.

 Resilience must be embraced as a strategic priority to secure a stronger, more sustainable future.
-By combining forward-looking strategies with data-driven decision-making, mining leaders can safeguard their operations and position themselves as indispensable players.
+By combining forward-looking strategies with data-driven decision-making, mining leaders can safeguard their operations and position themselves as indispensable players in the energy transition.

 While climate and sustainability are critical challenges, modern mining companies face a wide, intricate web of risks.
 Resourcing for tomorrow: Building resilience for mining companies highlights five crucial risk areas with the greatest implications for miners today.